-X There is an approved record control schedule.
-Provide the name of the record control schedule: The records are scheduled in the NOAA Records Disposition Handbook, item 1404-02, which provides for a 50-year retention of the electronic registration records.
-The schedule was approved by the National Archives and Records Administration (NARA) under Job Number N1-370-03-10.
-No, there is not an approved record control schedule.
-Provide the stage in which the project is in developing and submitting a records control schedule: X Yes, retention is monitored for compliance to the schedule.
+<input checked="" type="checkbox"/> There is an approved record control schedule.
+Provide the name of the record control schedule: NOAA Records Disposition Handbook, item 1404-02, SARSAT Beacon Registration Records NOAA Records Disposition Handbook, item 901-03, Facility Security Management Operations Records No, there is not an approved record control schedule.
+Provide the stage in which the project is in developing and submitting a records control schedule: <input checked="" type="checkbox"/> Yes, retention is monitored for compliance to the schedule.
 No, retention is not monitored for compliance to the schedule.
 Provide explanation: